 What we see, and what we feel are closely linked.
 Sensory inputs (like seeing a photo) are processed in the same part of the brain as our emotions happen.

 It’s also linked to how memories are created.
-Think about how you feel happy or sad looking at old family photos, for example.
+For example, think about how you feel happy or sad looking at old family photos.

 As per our emotions in creative article, these all happen in the brain’s limbic system.
 It helps us quickly decide what’s worth our attention.

-So photography which appeals to the emotions e.g. enjoyment, sadness, fear, anger, disgust and surprise gets more attention. (these are the 6 basic emotions according to psychologist Paul Ekman).
+So photography which appeals to emotions e.g. enjoyment, sadness, fear, anger, disgust and surprise gets more attention.
+(The 6 basic emotions according to psychologist Paul Ekman).

-Emotion driven photos work well when the focus is on the start of the brand choice funnel.
+Emotion-driven photos work well when the focus is on the start of the brand choice funnel.
 We’re more aware of and more likely to consider anything which affects our emotions.
-High ticket items like cars and expensive fashions use this a lot.
+High-ticket items like cars and expensive fashions use this a lot.
 You see lots of emotion in their photography.
-They want you to feel a connection to the brand, so you’re more likely to buy it when the time’s right.
+They want you to feel connected to the brand, so you’re more likely to buy it when the time’s right.

-Further down the brand choice funnel, the rational brain kicks in more.
+Further down the brand choice funnel, the rational brain kicks in.
 It helps with the final decision to try the product.
-At that stage, the photography’s usually much simpler and more functional.
+At that stage, the photography is usually much simpler.
+More functional.
 The straightforward product shots you get on most e-Commerce product pages, for example.